Epigenetic and transcriptional basis of memory engram plasticity

 Next, I will address the heterogeneity of engram cells and reveal how a subset of engram cells may become functionally relevant during memory consolidation and retrieval.

-To particularly address the latter issue, on top of existing sequencing technologies, I will also apply a novel “time machine”-like retrospective whole-genome history tracing approach to obtain molecular profiles of a given timepoint in the past, and overcome the critical limitation of current snapshot-type technologies.
+To particularly address the latter issue, on top of existing sequencing technologies, I will also apply a novel “time machine”-like retrospective whole-genome history tracing approach to obtain molecular profiles of a given timepoint in the past, overcoming the critical limitation of current snapshot-type technologies.

 To validate the relevance of my findings, I will also carry out functional analysis including gene knocking-down and optogenetics approaches.